derivexyz/v2-core/docs/README.md

 ### Account

-An `Account` is a fully-permissionless contract that allows anyone to create an account entity (represent as ERC721), which stores a lists of `{Asset, balance}` for a user.
+An `Account` is a fully-permissionless contract that allows anyone to create an account entity (represent as ERC721), which stores a list of `{asset, subId, balance}` for a user.
+Each `asset` can have multiple `subIds` that represent asset sub categories (e.g. asset->option, subId->Jan 1st, $1000 Strike, ETH Call).

-What we want to achieve with `Account` is the flexibility to enable different **Managers** to create rules about account validation, and allow direct transfer of any values (positive or negative) among accounts.
-The balances of assets can be either positive or negative.

-For example: if Alice wants to long 1 call and Bob wants to short 1 call, they no longer need to "deposit and create an option token in another contract", they just submit a transfer and change the each account's balance from [0, 0] to [1, -1].
+The primary goal of `Account` is to give different **Managers** and **Assets** the flexibility to create unique validation rules for various account actions.

 The two main missions of `Account` are: